 The release of the first official trailer for Avengers: Infinity War has Marvel fans squirming in their seats with excitement.
-Hitting theaters in April 2018, Infinity War will feature practically every major Marvel Cinematic Universe character to hit the big screen over the last 10 years, all coming together as one to fight off the mad Titan, Thanos.
+Hitting theaters this month, Infinity War will feature practically every major Marvel Cinematic Universe character to hit the big screen over the last 10 years, all coming together as one to fight off the mad Titan, Thanos.

 A recent image taken from the set of the third Avengers movie has many of us scratching our heads about Mark Ruffalo’s character, Bruce Banner aka the Hulk.
 Could Marvel be teasing us with a major spoiler about the Hulk’s future?
 We took a look at this, plus several other intriguing pieces of information we’ve recently learned about Infinity War.

 As a character, Hulk has been one of the most underutilized of the Avengers.
 He appeared in his own standalone movie, The Incredible Hulk (which featured Edward Norton as the title character), and then again in the first two Avengers team ensemble movies.
 Otherwise, Hulk and Banner had been mostly missing in action.

 But then came the exciting news that they would team up with Thor in Thor: Ragnarok, which hit theaters in November and will precede Infinity War by six months.
 Here is what Ruffalo had to say to Collider in an October interview about Marvel’s plan for the Hulk:

 “I was called in to meet with Kevin (Feige), Lou (D’Esposito), and Brad (Winterbaum), months before this.
 And they said, ‘If you were going to make a standalone Hulk movie, what would it be?’
 I said, ‘I think it should be this, this, this, this, and it should end here.’

 He said, ‘Great, what if we took that and did that between Thor 3, Avengers 3, and Avengers 4?
 And we did that whole character arc for you as if it were a standalone movie.’”